Portuguese conquest of the Algarve: The conquest of Salir, Silves and Paderne

 With Tavira in the hands of the Order, the castle of Salir followed.
 This fortification was located along one of the few roads that crossed Algarve east to west and also provided access to Alentejo to the north.

 Paio Peres then sought to capture Silves, where Ibn Mahfuz was lodged at: a ruse was employed for this purpose, whereby he put into circulation the rumour that he was about to set siege to Estômbar with a large number of men; he then dispatched a small detachment to attack that castle and when he received the news that Ibn Mahfuz had left Silves with most of his forces, he attacked the city and scaled its walls.
 Most of the inhabitants withdrew to the upper citadel and put up resistance to the knights of Santiago when Ibn Mahfuz returned with his army.
 The Muslims then engaged the Christians on the walls which connected the city to the nearby river, but, lacking the means to retake the settlement, Ibn Mahfuz withdrew.
 He would live for twenty more years, although a local tradition maintained that he drowned in a nearby ford.
 The citadel was breached along a few points and it surrendered after Correia offered its last fighters a favourable deal.
 The crafty conquest of Silves was the tactical master-piece of Correia during his campaign in Algarve.

-Paderne was scaled and taken by storm a few days laters and its garrison massacred as a reprisal for having killed two knights.
+Paderne was scaled and taken by storm a few days later and its garrison massacred as a reprisal for having killed two knights.
 The mountain fortresses of Monchique, Montagudo, Marachique, Ourique and Messines are likely to have surrendered not long afterwards.